nicobonnardot3/compiler/README.md

 - `-v` or `--version`: print version

-- `-ToPdf`: generate a pdf file from the output dot file
+- `-toPdf`: generate a pdf file from the output dot file

 ### Example